 When employee reimbursement for travel expense is based on actual costs incurred, FAR 31.201-6 and CAS 405 require contractors to demonstrate that all unallowable costs are separately accounted for and excluded from all billings, claims, and proposals to the Government.
 The use of a statistical sampling analysis to segregate unallowable costs would not generally meet the requirements of the CAS and the FAR.
-CAS 405.50(a) and (b) and FAR 31.201-6(c) require contractors to establish and maintain sufficient detail and depth of records of identified unallowable costs.
+CAS 405.50(a) and (b) and FAR 31.201-6(c) require contractors to establish and maintain sufficient detail and depth of records of identified unallowable costs so as to permit audit verification of the accounting treatment for the unallowable costs.
 The use of a projection or estimate of unallowable costs in lieu of specific identification of such costs, even though based on a valid statistical sampling analysis, normally would not be compliant with the requirements of CAS 405.50(a) and (b) and FAR 31.201-6(c).